Academic Support at Loreto

 Onwards From Loreto

-The Mainstream ALS department also supports students in their transition to Further and Higher Education.
-Mainstream ALS students benefit from:
+The Academic Support Faculty also supports students in their transition to Further and Higher Education:

 - Mentoring through their university choices and applications in 1:1 appointments.